 - Severn Droog Castle

-- Free museums and galleries are an excellent place to learn about the history of London.
+- Free museums and galleries are excellent places to learn about the history of London.
 They are rich with historical artifacts, paintings, and whatnot.
 Additionally, you don’t need to spend any money.

 - British Museum